 11-4 shows how a thread that needs access to GUI state, such as the contents

-of a pair of JTextFields,
+of a pair of JTextFields, can use invokeAndWait to

 access the necessary information.